 The surname Coltsmint was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from ancient times.

 Early History of the Coltsmint family

-Another 157 words (11 lines of text) covering the years 1585, 1667 and 1668 are included under the topic Early Coltsmint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coltsmint research.
+Another 79 words (6 lines of text) covering the years 1585, 1667 and 1668 are included under the topic Early Coltsmint History in all our PDF Extended History products and printed products wherever possible.

 Coltsmint Spelling Variations

 In the Middle Ages many people were recorded under different spellings each time their name was written down.
 Research on the Coltsmint family name revealed numerous spelling variations, including Garry, Garrihy, Hare, O'Hare, O'Heihir, MacGarry and others.